 Support and endorsement by larger international NGOs and other funders will help create a deep-rooted and sustainable demand for coaching services.

-Access to information provides access to possibility and a greater potential.
-Before and after the Summit, specially curated resources (such as articles, videos, webinars and workbooks) will be available to NGO leaders to support their learning journey.
-These resources will be complemented by opportunities to participate in irregular updates and coaching support sessions.
+The EthicalCoach team is continuing to develop and source a collection of specially curated resources (such as articles, videos, webinars, and workbooks) that are being made available to NGO leaders and coaches to support their ongoing learning journeys.
+These resources are complemented by opportunities to participate in facilitated webinars and coaching support sessions.